mirzawaqasahmed/f5-big-iq-lab/docs/class1/module3/lab1.rst

 --------------------------------------------
 In this lab, we are going to deploy a basci HTTP application using Ansible.

+.. warning :: **david** is used to execute Ansible playbooks, make sure it has the correct permission and is a LOCAL user (c.f.
+Class 1 Module 1)

 The following parameters are filled in the playbook ``create_http_app.yaml``.

 - BIG-IP: Select ``SEA-vBIGIP01.termmarc.com``